SaaS Management

 • Check for compliance with applicable laws, policies, and standards.

-2. Organize your license inventory
+5. Organize your software inventory

 From start to finish, this will mean creating an inventory system if you don’t have one already, moving all current license agreements, hardware assets, and information to the inventory, organizing it so it’s user-friendly, deciding what license metrics you’d like to track, and training someone to use the inventory.